 High school seniors whose parents or guardians currently receive monthly electric service from Midwest Energy Cooperative, and whose primary residence is in Midwest’s service area, may apply for one of the four $1000 college scholarships to be presented in spring 2015.

 click here to apply: Midwest Energy Scholarship Application

 As part of an ongoing initiative to promote learning among students at all educational levels, MIS Cares is awarding five, $1,000 scholarships in 2015.

 To be considered, you must meet the following criteria:

 - Graduating senior attending school in Jackson or Lenawee county;

-- Going into a STEM (Science, Technology, Engineering, or Mathematics) related field;
+- Going into a STEAM (Science, Technology, Engineering, Art or Mathematics) related field;

 - Attending a college in the State of Michigan;

 - Submit a letter of recommendation

 - 5. Submit a fully executed Form of Authorization to use Likeness, Voice and/or Written Correspondence. (attached)